renpy/renpy/sphinx/source/style_properties.rst

 .. style-property:: antialias boolean

-    If True, the default, truetype font text will be rendered anti-aliased.
+    If True, the default, TrueType font text will be rendered anti-aliased.

 .. style-property:: adjust_spacing boolean